jinchenglee/CarND-Behavioral-Cloning/README.md

 Other files in the repository:
 -  README.md, this file (earlier versions recorded the history of baby steps in training and validation the model).
 - analyze_data.py is used to analyze the distribution of recorded training data, say histogram of steering angle against speed or throttle.
 - cam.py is used to mapping a set of (recorded, but not necessaily) images to (GAM) graidents activation mappings, which is used to help understand what piece of the image the model sees determines its steering decision.
+[Updated 2017-05: updated cam_2.py generated all layers GAM images.
+Details below]
 - fitgen_test.py is used to dump datagenerator generated images.
 Used for sanity checking whether the changes are desired.
 - preprocess.py is used to turn recorded images and angles into HDF5 data files, along with optional data augmentations, say image brightness change, left/right image augmentation, random shadow generation etc.
 - quiver\_test.py is used to leverage quiver\_engine library to show neural network internals of all conv layers.